answeraidev/retell-backend-node-demo/README.md

 # retell-backend-node-demo

 This backend repo demonstrates how to start a websocket server that Retell server will connect to.
-Retell will send live transcripts and other updates to the server, and get responses from this server.
+Retell will send live transcripts and other updates to the server, and get responses from this server. see [API Docs](https://docs.re-tell.ai/guide/custom-llm-websocket) for walkthrough.

 The protocol of messages we send and expect to receive are documented [here](https://docs.re-tell.ai/api-references/llm-websocket).

-This repo also contains code to use Twilio to get number, make phone calls.
+This repo also contains code to use Twilio to get number, make phone calls, see [API Docs](https://docs.re-tell.ai/guide/phone-setup) for walkthrough.

 This repo contains azure OpenAI & OpenAI, modify the import inside `src/server.ts` to switch between two.